InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Background

-A useful lesson from the classical Internet is not the TCP/IP stack itself but its hourglass shape.
+\textbf{C3.
+Refined Architectural Understanding:} Li et al.~\cite{li2024qiprotocolsurvey} presented a comprehensive survey on protocols for a quantum internet, from the perspective of layered models.
+The authors identified several challenges, such as increasing the realism of models for physical devices, establishing clear boundaries between layers---especially between physical and link, as well as between network and transport, and integrating quantum networks with existing infrastructure.
+The survey further emphasized the lack of consensus among layered model proposals.
+We argue that a useful lesson from the classical Internet is not the TCP/IP stack itself but its hourglass shape.
 A single narrow waist connects many protocols above and below.
-In quantum networks, entanglement protocols can play this role, accommodating heterogeneous physical platforms underneath and diverse applications on top (see \Cref{fig:qn-stack-hourglass}).
-Achieving such an hourglass-shaped stack will require clear abstractions for components, scalable error management, and a transversal layer for management, monitoring, and validation.
+In quantum networks, entanglement protocols can play this role, accommodating heterogeneous physical platforms underneath and diverse applications on top (see \Cref{fig:qn-stack-hourglass}). \textit{Achieving such an hourglass-shaped stack will require clear abstractions for components; scalable error management; and a transversal layer for management, monitoring, and validation.}

 These open challenges motivate the dual goals of InterQnet-Achieve and InterQnet-Scale described in \Cref{sec:approach}.
 Sections \ref{sec:devices} through \ref{sec:integration} then describe our approach: heterogeneous devices, error management, network architecture, and integration.